 “You have hated me and my sons from the beginning because you’re jealous!
 You want my husband!”

-“I don’t care about you or your sons enough to hate you,” she said in a bored tone.
+“I don’t care about you or your sons enough to hate you,” she said in a bored tone, but curiously, did not refute Emelisse’s assertion that he was Emelisse’s husband.
+It irritated him, but if Brìghde didn’t care, why should he?
 Then she chirruped to Troy, wheeled him around and took off into the fields for a well-deserved gallop.

 She started to sob.
 “Grimme!”